fgindraud/pdftalk/Readme.md

 Status
 ------

-This is only a partial prototype...
+This is at an alpha stage: it works but is limited...

 Todo:
 * PDF rendering